 Essays: Essays involve fewer requirements but also represent a serious research commitment.
+Essay writers do not need to submit a research proposal in their junior year.
 In most cases, essay writers should enroll in ANTH400 in the fall semester of their senior year.
-In this case, they would complete a draft of their essay in the fall semester for final submission in February.
+In this case, they would complete a draft of their essay in the fall semester for final submission in February 15th.
 Alternately, if their project is one that a particular faculty member is especially qualified (and willing) to supervise, they may take a program project or essay tutorial (ANTH403) with that person in the fall semester their senior year.

 Seminar papers: In the senior year students who select this option should take a 300-level course (or an advisor-approved 200-level course), which involves a substantial research paper.
 The course will ordinarily but not necessarily be one that facilitates advanced work in their area of concentration.
 The course must be designated and approved by the major advisor in the student's Major Certification Form prior to spring break of their senior year.